 Prestonwood Forest — Prestonwood Forest in Northwest Houston is considered the “granddaddy” of Houston neighborhoods with entire streets participating in elaborate light displays since the 1970s.
 The 41st annual Nite of Lites will be lit December 12-27 (dusk to 10 pm weekdays and till 11 pm weekends).
 The 786 homes in the neighborhood compete for awards: Best All Around Home, Best Cul-de-Sac, Best Block Best Mailbox and more.
 Check out the Visitor’s map for more details.
 The neighborhood is off Tomball Parkway (SH249).

 Johnson’s Christmas Corner (Cypress) — The Johnson family has been creating holiday light displays for 10 years.
-The family took a break in 2016, but they’ll be good to go for the 2019 season.
+The family took a break in 2016, but they’ll be good to go for the 2020 season.
 Its Christmas light display at 14811 Cypress Meadow Dr. includes 70,000 lights synchronized to 50+ songs for a different show six nights a week, snow machine and bubble machine.
 Here is the expected 2020 music schedule based on prior years:

 Tuesday: “TSO & Mannheim Night” by Trans-Siberian Orchestra & Mannheim Steamroller

 Wednesday: “Rock-n-Roll Christmas”